 - Instead of having centerpieces of cut flowers that get thrown away, use potted flowers that your guests can take home.
 You can also arrange to have the centerpieces donated to hospitals and nursing homes the day after the wedding, like this couple.

 - For both your flowers and your food, choose from locally sourced options that are in season.
 This cuts down on fuel usage because your dinner and bouquet won’t have to travel hundreds, if not thousands, of miles to make it to your wedding.

 - Instead of a tablecloth that was dyed and needs to be washed after use, rent tables with glass or mirrored tabletops.
 Add some candles for a stunning effect.
-Get inspiration for linen-free tables here.
+Get inspiration for linen-free wedding tables.